Kitten Care

 After becoming comfortable in his room and developing a regular routine of eating, drinking, and using the litter box, you can let him explore the rest of your house.
 At this point, you need to make sure that your kitten stays safe and has enough privacy to eat, sleep and use the litter box.
 Keep your kitten’s bed, litter box, food and water dishes in the same place so that he knows where to find them.

-5 Requirements For Kitten Care
+5 Requirements For Kittens Care

 2. Provide kittens with adequate nutrition.